-Impact Management Objective: Potential impact to avoid Altered runoff patterns and increased water inputs to the river, altering the flow regime, and potentially leading to erosion and incision; Increased catchment yield (due to increased runoff) and altered flow regime may lead to changed riparian zonation; Increased water contamination due to hydrocarbons in stormwater from the internal road network Impact Management Outcome No erosion No change to riparian zonation No impact on water quality IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period storm events) in order to monitor immediately be rehabilitated throphological terms and open swales mensure there is no debris/blockag Only indigenous vegetation species ther outlet structures must be undertaken (specifically after large or the occurrence of erosion.
-If erosion has occurred, it must hugh stabilisation of the embankments and revegetation; ust be regularly cleaned, and all outlet structures checked to es. es may be used as part of the landscaping of the development ve plant species must be eradicated.
+Impact Management Objective: Potential impact to avoid Altered runoff patterns and increased water inputs to the river, altering the flow regime, and potentially leading to erosion and incision; Increased catchment yield (due to increased runoff) and altered flow regime may lead to changed riparian zonation; Increased water contamination due to hydrocarbons in stormwater from the internal road network Impact Management Outcome No erosionNo change to riparian zonationNo impact on water quality IMPACT MANAGEMENT ACTIONS Mitigation measure Mitigation measure Responsible party Time period storm events) in order to monitor immediately be rehabilitated through the state of ther outlet structures must be undertaken (specifically after large or the occurrence of erosion.
+If erosion has occurred, it must ough stabilisation of the embankments and revegetation; just be regularly cleaned, and all outlet structures checked to es. es may be used as part of the landscaping of the development ve plant species must be eradicated.
 Contractor Operational phase Performance Indicator No erosionNo change to riparian zonationNo impact on water quality